jillsjfrancis/google-assistant-action-TodaysGospel/README.md

 ## Contact

-If you have any questions or concerns about Today's Gospel, please feel free to reach out to me through this [[contact form](https://jillsjfrancis.wordpress.com/contact/)].
+If you have any questions or concerns about Today's Gospel, please feel free to reach out to me through this [contact form](https://jillsjfrancis.wordpress.com/contact/).

 Try Today's Gospel now and start your day with the strength and guidance of the Gospel.